NickMcConnell/FAangband/docs/world.rst

 =========================

-Unless you have disabled the option to get feelings you will get a message upon entering a dungeon giving you a general feel of how dangerous that level is.
+Unless you have disabled the option to get feelings you will get a message upon entering a level giving you a general feel of how dangerous that level is.

 The possible messages are :